A teacher has tested positive via a lateral flow test. Should the school be taking any action? (England)

 My employer is using the risk assessment guidance produced by BAMEed.
 Am I able to engage in this process?

-My employer is using the risk assessment guidance produced by BAMEed as I have expressed anxiety about returning to the workplace given the scientific and medical evidence showing the disproportionate adverse impact of COVID-19 on BME communities.
+My employer is using the risk assessment guidance produced by BAMEed as I have expressed anxiety about returning to the workplace given the scientific and medical evidence showing the disproportionate adverse impact of Covid-19 on Black communities.
 Am I able to engage in this process?

 It is not, however, an exhaustive list which will cover the circumstances of all individual members and some employers are using a points score system alongside it which again can disadvantage members.